GangZhao-NOAA/GSILIBS/NCEPLIBS.md

 **It is recommend to follow instructions provided by UFS to build NCEPLIBS**

 The following is to share our experiences on building only parts of NCEPLIBS to meet the GSI requirement.
-*this method may avoid to compile NCEPLIBS-external if your system already have the following libraries installed: MPI zlib HDF5 NetCDF4 libpng Jasper*
+*this method may avoid the need to compile NCEPLIBS-external as long as your system already has the following libraries installed: MPI zlib HDF5 NetCDF4 libpng*

 ### 1. Clone NCEPLIBS from Github
 ```